inab/rd-connect-user-management/README.md

 This program allows assigning each user to one or more groups.
 Both the users and the groups must exist.

+## Script to reset passwords [reset-rd-connect-user-password.pl](reset-rd-connect-user-password.pl)

+The program takes as input a configuration profile and one or more usernames.
+Those usernames are matched against `uid` and `mail` attributes in order to find the right user.
+Then a new password is generated for each user, the user is re-enabled, and an e-mail is sent to the registered e-mail address of the user.
+The program stops on the first wrong username or when it finishes.

+## Script to send an e-mail to one, many or all the enabled RD-Connect users [send-email-rd-connect-users.pl](send-email-rd-connect-users.pl)

+This program takes as input a configuration profile, an optional UTF-8 file, the file with the message template (either in HTML or in plain text) to be sent to the users, and optionally 0 or more attachments.

+The input file must contain on each line the `uid` or the `mail` of existing users (disabled ones are skipped).
+When any of the usernames starts with `@` that username is treated as the `cn` of a group, and all its members are included.

+If `-` is used as input file, then all the enabled RD-Connect platform users are considered.

+A e-mail based on the template and attachments is sent to each one of the users defined by the input file.

 ## Listing scripts

 There are several scripts which takes as its single parameter a configuration profile, and list contents of RD-Connect LDAP directory: